SarthakMakhija/tech-lessons/_posts/2021-04-04-diving-into-java-bytecode.md

 3. **invokevirtual** pops the entry from stack top which is ```this```, invokes ```add``` method and stores the result in stack top
 4. **ireturn** takes the value from stack top and returns an integer

+*javap by default does not return the output for private methods, use -p flag to see the output for private methods.*

-One of the questions that is worth answering is "how does invokevirtual know how many entries should be popped out?".
+One of the questions that is worth answering is "how does invokevirtual know about the number entries to be popped out?".
 In order to answer this, we will modify our previous example slightly and see the behavior of **invokevirtual**.

 **MethodInvocation with parameters**